 THE WHITE HORSES

-Sombre indeed..Austrian actress Helga Anders who played Julka (I thought it was Julia but apparently it was Julka) died at 38 of heart failure following problems with alcohol and drugs and the actor Helmuth Schneider (seen holding the horse's reins about 30 seconds into the clip) was killed in a car crash in Brazil in 1972.
+Sombre indeed..Austrian actress Helga Anders who played Julka (I think she was renamed Julia for UK TV but will stand corrected) died at 38 of heart failure following problems with alcohol and drugs and the actor Helmuth Schneider (seen holding the horse's reins about 30 seconds into the clip) was killed in a car crash in Brazil in 1972.